ClementBM/clementbm.github.io/_drafts/2023-03-29-reinforcement-learning-connect-four-ray.md

 The simulation iterations of action -> reward -> next state -> train -> repeat, until the end state, is called an episode, or in RLlib, a `rollout`.

 ## [Proximal Policy Optimization (PPO) Agent](https://docs.ray.io/en/latest/rllib/rllib-algorithms.html#ppo)
-Algorithms bring all RLlib components together, making learning of different tasks accessible via RLlib’s Python API and its command line interface (CLI).
-Each Algorithm class is managed by its respective AlgorithmConfig, for example to configure a PPO instance, you should use the PPOConfig class.
-An Algorithm sets up its rollout workers and optimizers, and collects training metrics.
-Algorithms also implement the Tune Trainable API for easy experiment management.

 [paper](https://arxiv.org/abs/1707.06347) PPO’s clipped objective supports multiple SGD passes over the same batch of experiences.
 RLlib’s multi-GPU optimizer pins that data in GPU memory to avoid unnecessary transfers from host memory, substantially improving performance over a naive implementation.
 PPO scales out using multiple workers for experience collection, and also to multiple GPUs for SGD.